jitpavi/World-Happiness-Report---2020/README.md

-# Project Name -  World-Happiness-Report-2020
+# Project Name -  World-Happiness-Report-2020 - Data Analysis with Python
 #### -- Project Status: [Active]
 Still exploring the correlation between different variable impacting the effective Happiness Score.

 ## Project Intro/Objective:
-The purpose of this project is to produce a combined bar chart for the top 10 states of India currently with the most affected cases of Covid-19 where each bar is displaying Total no of covid cases, Total no. of cured cases and Total no. of Deaths respectively for each states.
+The purpose of this project is to understand the correlation between 6 input variables and how it largely impacts the decision of producing a Happiness Score for each Country in the world.

 ### Methods Used:
 * Web Scraping